Frequently Asked Questions

 Please contact Honoring Choices Wisconsin at email@example.com to learn more about what you and your organization can do to participate.

-The name “Honoring Choices Wisconsin” is used under license from East Metro Medical Society Foundation.
+The name “Honoring Choices Wisconsin” is used under license from the Twin Cities Medical Society Foundation.

 RESPECTING CHOICES® is a registered mark used under license from Gundersen Lutheran Medical Foundation, Inc.